vxsharma-14/project-NAnPack/README.md

 Please report unacceptable behavior to project.diffus@gmail..com.

 ## License
-This project is licensed under the terms of the MIT license.
-See our [licensing policy](LICENSE.md).
+This project is licensed under the terms of the [MIT license](LICENSE.md).